Camilla-Lewis/dsiad_loans/README.md

 Exercise building a decision tree in scikit learn for the "Predicting Loans" dataset.

-## Data

-[Download the datasets](../../../data/loans.csv.zip).
-Unzip them and make sure they are in the same folder as your notebook.

 ## Prerequisites

 1. `pip install matplotlib numpy scipy scikit-learn pandas graphviz pydotplus`